pagecdn/php-api/readme.md

 Linking to resources from Public CDN is recommended as it increases cache hit ratio in browser and on edge.
 Using Public CDN is free, and results in bandwidth cost saving.

 ### Enabling Optimizations
 All the above examples help with loading resources over CDN.
 But this is not all what PageCDN can do for you.
-PageCDN allows you to optimiize your website resources aggressively without worrying about maintaining complex optimization tools, configurations and optimized files.
+PageCDN allows you to optimize your website resources aggressively without worrying about maintaining complex optimization tools, configurations and multiple copies of optimized files.
 Optimizing resources with PageCDN is as simple as just linking to a resource.
 ```php
 <?php